One of my all-time favorite stories for teaching division is “Bean Thirteen” by Matthew McElliot.

 Once the book is done, hand out the following activity along with a handful of 11-19 beans.
 Give the student a manageable amount of beans.
 The students use the beans and plate to represent the number of friends and how many are left, if at all any.
 They then record the number of beans and their results on the sheet.
 Download this activity for free here.

-This book and activity will get your students to think about the practical use of division.
+This book and activity will get your students to think about the practical use of dividing.
 You will see that they all mostly have used the fair share strategy so it will all click.
-If you are looking for more beginning division activities make sure to check out my packet.
+If you are looking for more activities make sure to check out my packet.